10 hidden features in iOS 12

-Apple spent a lot of time detailing new features coming to iPhones ($800 at Cricket Wireless) and iPads ($330 at Best Buy) later this year at WWDC.
+Apple spent a lot of time detailing new features coming to iPhones ($1,829 at Apple) and iPads ($669 at Apple) later this year at WWDC.
 Even still, the company didn't cover everything -- so naturally, after installing an early preview, we started looking for some exciting hidden features.

 Since iOS 12 is currently in beta, some of the features we are highlighting can be changed or removed before official release this fall.